When it first hit, the pandemic was a curse.

 Because I’ve been a remote worker since 2005, I’ve hardly had any face-to-face meetings.
 Mostly on the volunteering side and socially, of course.
 Social settings are harder because it’s usually noisy.
 It’s usually loud enough that I have to rely on lipreading alone without my bionic ear.
 My cochlear implant can’t make out the voices of the person talking.
 However, it notably improves lipreading accuracy.

-There are few overlapping conversations.
+There are fewer overlapping conversations.
 And everyone is captioned including the mumblers.
 While automatic captions aren’t perfect, I’m catching more than I did in face-to-face meetings.
 Automatic captions have one advantage over human captions.
 They’re faster.

 One of the most valuable tools is the speaker view feature.
 This puts the person speaking front and center on the screen.
 No more vertigo from searching for the speakers.
 The person simply pops up on my screen.